The basic principle for the economic construction of the People's

 Article 43 of the Common Program makes a statement about the target of the development of science and technology.
 Yet, planned development of scientific and technological ideas were absent.

 In August 1952, Mao Zedong declared, “After two and a half years of hard work, the national economy has recovered and is now entering a period of planned construction.”
 By September, China began laying the groundwork for a planned economy, with the State Development Planning Commission initiating preparations for the First Five-Year Plan.
-In February 1951 , the enlarged meeting of the Political Bureau decided to implement the first five-year plan for the development of the national economy ( 1953-1957 ) from 1953.
-The Central Committee set up a leading group for the compilation of the five-year plan (a six-member group), consisting of Zhou Enlai, Chen Yun, Li Fuchun and others.
+In February 1951, The enlarged meeting of the Political Bureau decided to implement the first five-year plan for the development of the national economy ( 1953-1957 ) from 1953.
+The Central Committee set up a leading group for the compilation of the five-year plan (a six-member group), consisting of Zhou Enlai, Chen Yun, Bo Yibo, Li Fuchun, Nie Rongzhen, and Song Shaowen .

 In January 1952 , the Central Financial and Economic Committee issued the Provisional Measures for the Preparation of National Economic Plan.